-When you move funds from an IRA at one firm to an IRA account managed by another firm, the transfer isn’t reported to the IRS and no taxes are incurred.
+Also, when you move funds from an IRA at one firm to an IRA account managed by another firm, the transfer isn’t reported to the IRS and no taxes are incurred.
 This is due to the fact that the money in the original IRA account never actually reached the account owner and the funds were transferred between like accounts.
 If the owner were to instead withdraw the funds and then reinvest them into another account, they would incur taxes upon withdrawal.
 There may even be tax penalties depending on why the money was taken out of the account.

 A rollover occurs when money is moved from a retirement plan (usually a 401K or other employer plan) to an IRA account.
 This type of rollover differs from a conventional transfer because it involves two different types of plans.

 Making the decision to roll over your previous employment retirement plan into an IRA is an important one, and there are some advantages to doing so.
 Rolling over to an IRA allows you to move your funds from a 401K or similar account into a more flexible and potentially more beneficial IRA.
 When you rollover these funds into an IRA, you can maintain tax-deferred status of your retirement assets without having to pay current taxes or early withdrawal penalties.

 When the money goes directly between accounts and never reaches the account holder, this is known as a direct rollover.
 While this sounds a lot like a transfer, direct rollovers are different because they are reported to the IRS with two forms: the 1099R to show there was a distribution, and the 5498 to show there was a contribution back to a retirement account.
 They generally aren’t taxable since the money was never made payable to the account holder.